 Algae are a diverse group of aquatic organisms that can occur anywhere there’s light and water with nutrients.
 Algae survive using photosynthesis like the plants on dry land do.
 Believe it or not, many algae are beneficial to seascapes, aquatic life and even human health.

-While to a newcomer these organisms might sound or look like an infection by some aquatic disease or some sort of creeping alien horror from a sci-fi film, aquarium hobbyists know them as algae, a natural occurrence wherever there’s water with nutrients and light.
+While these organisms might sound or look like an infection by some aquatic disease or some sort of creeping alien horror from a sci-fi film, aquarium hobbyists know them as algae, a natural occurrence wherever there’s water with nutrients and light.
 Some algae may be welcome in your tank under certain conditions, perhaps as a food source for your livestock or as a component of a more natural aesthetic.

 More direct methods include UV sterilizers, which prevent algae blooms in the first place, and diatom filters or micron filter cartridges, which will quickly remove the algae from your water.

 Cutting off affected leaves is a good start, but you’ll need algae eaters.
-Amano shrimp are most effective.
+Amano shrimp are the most effective.

-Aquarium Maintenance for Algae Control
+Fish Tank Maintenance for Algae Control

-Keeping a group of hungry algae-eating organisms, such as Amano Shrimp, Siamese Algae Eaters, Nerite Snails, or even a Common Pleco, is the most effective step you can take in maintaining an aquarium free of undesirable algae.
+Keeping a group of hungry algae-eating organisms, such as Amano shrimp, Siamese algae eaters, Nerite snails or even a common pleco, is the most effective step you can take in maintaining an aquarium free of undesirable algae.

-As you may have noticed, many of these kinds of algae appear as a result of excess light or nutrients.
-To prevent this, you should clean your tank and change your water regularly, as water not routinely changed tends to become high in phosphates and nitrates.
-An even bigger source of excess nutrients is overfeeding.
-Most fish only need to be fed once a day, and if food settles at the bottom ten minutes after feeding, you may be overfeeding.
+As you may have noticed, many of these algae appear because of excess light or nutrients.
+To prevent this, you should clean your tank and change your water regularly, as water that is not routinely changed tends to become high in phosphates and nitrates.
+Aquarium water changes are crucial to maintaining a healthy environment for your aquatic life.